openstack-archive/infra-manual/doc/source/creators.rst

    .. note::

       You may need to create the bug management team in Launchpad.
+If you do so, set the owner of the team to 'openstack-administrators'.

 #.
 Save your changes.